vh3/tclSenseHat/README.md

       sudo get apt-install tclsh

-5. Get sofware - These scripts depend on cmdline package which is available in the Tcllib package:
+5. Get software - These scripts depend on the cmdline package which is available in the Tcllib package:

     sudo apt-get install Tcllib